wyllie/AwAws/README.md

 ## Install
 Steps to get up and running with AwAws:
-1) Install python virtualenvwrappers (if you don't already have it) More info at: https://virtualenvwrapper.readthedocs.io/en/latest/ or this awesome blog post: https://www.dilex.net/data-blog/python-virtual-environments-on-osx
+1) Install python virtualenvwrapper (if you don't already have it) More info at: https://virtualenvwrapper.readthedocs.io/en/latest/ or this awesome blog post: https://www.dilex.net/data-blog/python-virtual-environments-on-osx